III. Industry Analysis

 Last year, according to IBISworld.com, Barber Shops brought in revenues of $4.8 billion and employed 150,000 people in the United States.

 The Barber Shop industry is traditionally a very stable industry, rarely affected significantly by macroeconomic events.
-Over the past five years, industry profit has remained relatively stable and over the five years to 2025, the Barber Shops industry is expected to continue to grow, with revenue forecast to increase at an annualized rate of 1.2%.
+Over the past five years, industry profit has remained relatively stable and over the next five years, the Barber Shops industry is expected to continue to grow, with revenue forecast to increase at an annualized rate of 1.2%.

 The Barber Shops industry exhibits a low level of market share concentration.
 No individual business is expected to hold a market share greater than 5.0%.
 Non Employing businesses in the industry represent an estimated 95.7% of establishments and generate an estimated 95.7% of industry revenue.